jeenchun/Python-Project/README.md

-# Thesaurus
+# Corona-Price-Tracker

-Private rep for the first coding step
+Private repository for the development of our Corona-Price-Tracker

 Hi All,

-Welcome to the Construction Site of the Pythopaths.
-Here we will develop our project for the HSOG, Intro to Python Class.
+Welcome to the Corona-Price-Tracker of the Pythopaths.
+Here we present our Python project for the HSOG Intro to Python Class.
-Be the power with us.

-We have three different Plans.
-A, B and *tadaa* C. Who knows which is going to win...
+It splits into three parts:

+1. The Narrative/ Use Case
+2. The Programing part, develoment, feasability -> Milestones
+3. Launch and Interpretation -> Output and Interface

 Cheers
 E, I, J, T